Antique Octagonal Teakwood Dining Table With Glass Top | Hand Carved In Gujarat, India, Circa 1940

 Key Features

-• Distinctive octagonal silhouette with finely carved sides
+• Design: Distinctive eight-sided form with carved detail

-• Ideal as a centre table, display surface or conversation piece
+• Versatility: Ideal as a centre table, display surface, or accent piece

 Styling Tip